Entropic uncertainty relations from equiangular tight frames and their applications: Some applications

 It is immediate to get $\langle\phi_{j}\phi_{j}^{*}|\Phi_{+}\rangle=1/\sqrt{d}$, whence the $(j,j)$-probability is equal to $d/n^{2}$ and

 To estimate a region of detectability, we divide the right-hand side of (\ref{gab2}) by (\ref{smen}).
 The ratio is calculated as

 whenever $n>d$.
 In this way, the most efficient scheme takes place for $n=d^{2}$, when the used ETF is maximal with reaching a SIC-POVM.
-Nevertheless, we can also utilize other ETF with sufficiently large number of vectors.
-Moreover, the use of several ETFs provides a collection of separability conditions.
-In general, this direction deserves further investigations.
+Isotropic states are typically used to test entanglement criteria.
+For $\nu\in[0,1]$, one considers the density matrix